machakann/asyncomplete-ezfilter.vim/README.md

 asyncomplete-ezfilter.vim
 =========================

-This plugin provides the helper functions to build a custom preprocessor for [asyncomplete.vim v2](https://github.com/prabirshrestha/asyncomplete.vim/pull/124).
+This plugin provides helper functions to build a custom preprocessor for [asyncomplete.vim v2](https://github.com/prabirshrestha/asyncomplete.vim/pull/124).

 ## Usage

 This plugin aimed at filtering completion candidates by source specific filter functions.

 First, assign the funcref of `asyncomplete#preprocessor#ezfilter#filter` at the beginning of `g:asyncomplete_preprocessor`.
 Then, set filter functions for each complete-source with its name as a key of `g:asyncomplete#preprocessor#ezfilter#config`.
-If no particular filter function was assigned, the filter in the key `'*'` is used.
+If no particular filter function was assigned, the filter associated with the key `'*'` is used.

 The filter function should accept two arguments and return a list of completion items.

 The first arguments `ctx` has the context information.
 For example, `ctx.base` is the string just before the cursor.
 Additionally, the `ctx` has several useful methods for filtering, see the reference.

-The second arguments `items` is a list of complete items.
+The second arguments `items` is a list of items to complete.
 It is a shallow copy of `matches.items` (Refer the help of asyncomplete.vim v2).
 Check out `:help complete-items` for the specification of a completion item.

 ### Example

- * Match strings case-sensitive
+ * Match items case-sensitive

 ```vim
 let g:asyncomplete_preprocessor = [function('asyncomplete#preprocessor#ezfilter#filter')]